AlexWoroschilow/Dictionary.AppImage/README.md

 ### Planned features
 - dictionary manager to download / enable / disable dictionaries
-- wiktionary as a default dictionaries
+- grab wiktionary and use these dictionaries by default

 ### How to run